 4. Find a mentor and be their ‘intern’.

 I learned everything I need to know about writing business letters and documents from my ex-boss.
 He is my mentor when it comes to business writing.

 From writing a pitch email to a full-fleshed proposal, from a report’s summary to a press release, I learned through him: by reading what he wrote, by listening to what he said, by improving through his criticisms, by exposing myself to voluntarily writing more documents.
-Only by doing this, I get more opportunity to be mentored: thus more opportunity to accelerate my growth!
+Only by doing this, I get more opportunities to be mentored: thus more opportunities to accelerate my growth!

 At the time I was working there a few years ago, my boss’ professional fee would be something around US$1,200-1,700, per hour.
 When I volunteered myself to write more business documents, I got more time to be mentored, and I did not have to pay anything (on the contrary, he paid me my salary!).

 They say you are the average of the 5 people you’re closest to.
 If you want to get paid to write, make sure that one of those people is your mentor.

 How to find a mentor if you’re not working for one?

 Find a writer you respect, someone you would want to ‘intern with’.
 Try to get in touch with the writer, either by attending events where he/she speaks, commenting on his/her blog posts, or writing an email complimenting his/her writings.
 Try to do this for some time, probably 1-2 months, before asking for any opportunity to be mentored.
 It is necessary to build a relationship and get the ‘potential mentor’ to notice you, and get warm to you.
 It is very opportunistic if the very first time you contact him/her is only when you’d like to get mentored.